 Dammann Basses feature a variety of pickup options.
 Through commercially available pickups or our own custom handwound pickup options, we can create the sound you are looking for in our instruments.

-Pickups in a standard mandocello custom model and SP model:
+Pickups in a standard mandocello custom model, SP model and acoustic guitar:

-There are many more custom options, contact us to discuss them.
+There are many more custom options contact us.